What is the application fee for a

 - $40.00 for physicians, dentists, pharmacies, podiatrists, veterinarians, APNs, CNMs, PAs, researchers, analytical labs, narcotic treatment programs/methadone clinics, animal shelters and dog trainers/handlers.

 - $200.00 for Distributors.

 - $400.00 for Manufacturers.

 (CHRI) is required, the additional fee is $18.00, payable to the Division of State Police, and all such payments must be by certified check or money order only.

-How long will it take to process any CDS application completed manually and received via mail?
+How long will it take to process a CDS application?

 Which controlled dangerous substance Schedules should I checkoff on my application, if I am a typical health care practitioner who prescribes or who will need to prescribe controlled dangerous substances?

 Schedules II, III, IV and V.

 (Presently, registrations involving Schedule I controlled dangerous substances are only issued to qualified researchers and analytical laboratories and a special registration process is required which must be initiated with DEA authorities.)